ds4ling/online_presentation/README.md

 methods used in some published paper.
 This presentation must be hosted on GitHub and in HTML format using RMarkdown.

-**Assigned**: 03/11
+**Assigned**: 03/06
-**Presentation due date**: 04/08
+**Presentation due date**: 04/10
-**Comments due date**: 04/15
+**Comments due date**: 04/17

 ## Requirements

 - Find an article with interesting stats.
 - Get approval for the article from the professor
 - Briefly summarize the main points/research questions
 - Scrutinize their methods
   - Explanation of analysis
     - What did they do?
     - How did they do it?
     - Why did they do it?
   - Appropriateness/novelty of analysis
     - Given what you know/what you have previously read, was this the best analysis?
     - Did they do something you haven’t seen before?
 What?
 Why?
 How?
   - Presentation of results
     - Did they properly/accurately explain their results?
     - Did they properly/accurately interpret their findings?
     - Did they use tables/graphs?
-Did the tables/graphs facilitate
-            the interpretation of the results?
+Did the tables/graphs facilitate the interpretation of the results?
 - Briefly describe why/what you liked or disliked about their analysis

 ## Details

 - Your presentation must be an HTML presentation written in RMarkdown.
 - Your presentation must be contained in a public repo on GitHub and converted to a website using GitHub Pages.
 - When you have finished…
   - Add a folder to your personal dropbox in `programming_assignments` called `online_presentation`
   - Create a README.md file that includes a link to your HTML presentation
-    -   Create a pull request to push your changes to the programming\_assignments repo
+  - Create a pull request to push your changes to the programming_assignments repo
   - Read the presentations of two other students and leave a brief comment in their repo (1 paragraph min., under issues)

 ## Evaluation